-Longitudinal studies-such as the ECLS-K, NLSY, PSID-that collect data on food program participation, food security, dietary behavior, and/or behavioral and lifestyle characteristics offer a unique opportunity to study the relationship of these factors to important health and developmental outcomes of policy interest.
-FANRP is interested in research using longitudinal data that will shed light on the relationships between such variables as participation in food assistance programs, food security, dietary behavior, and relevant lifestyle characteristics (e.g. physical activity) and such outcomes as academic and social development and achievement, obesity, and health.
+Longitudinal studies-such as the ECLS-Kindergarten Cohort, the ECLS-Birth Cohort, the National Longitudinal Survey of Youth (NLSY), and the PSID-that collect data on food program participation, food security, dietary behavior, and/or behavioral and lifestyle characteristics, can strengthen the evaluation framework for studying the relationship of these factors to health and developmental outcomes of policy interest.
+FANRP is interested in research using longitudinal data that will shed light on the relationships between such variables as participation in food assistance programs, food security, dietary behavior, and relevant lifestyle characteristics (e.g., physical activity) and such outcomes as academic and social development and achievement, obesity, and health.
+Of particular interest, new data from the Third Grade Wave of the ECLS-K, which includes a module on School Breakfast Program participation, are expected to become available soon.
+In addition, data from the first wave of the ECLS-B is expected to be available in fall 2004.